You Don't Know Jack (2011 video game): Development

 Allard Laban of Jellyvision Games noted that compared to 1995, where the pop culture was "fragmented", the onset of the Internet and social media made it easier to develop questions for the game.
 At the same time, with more information and entertainment available, the writers had to be selective about what parts of culture would remain relevant; an example given by Heinrich was that while questions about Seinfeld were okay, questions about Mad About You were not.
 Jellyvision Games sought comedy writers, including from local comedy clubs such as Second City and I.O., narrowing down the pool of applicants from hundreds to six, including Second City comedian Tim Sniffen, who had worked on previous iterations of the You Don't Know Jack series.
 A weekly training process was employed to bring the new writers up to speed and review previously written dialog for possible improvements.
 Heinrich also assured that material was not repeated throughout the game's script.
 Heinrich estimates that each question in the game was a result of about two hours of work.

-The majority of the game's dialogue is provided by Harry Gottlieb's brother Tom, who had voiced the emcee "Cookie" Masterson in the earlier games, and had been considered one of the more popular emcees by players.
+The majority of the game's dialogue is provided by Harry Nathan Gottlieb's brother Tom, who had voiced the emcee "Cookie" Masterson in the earlier games, and had been considered one of the more popular emcees by players.
 Lacking any professional studio, most of the 100-200 hrs of game dialog were recorded in a makeshift soundproofed closet.
 Tom Gottlieb was also involved in the writing process, as Jellyvision Games credits much of the "Cookie" persona to his own performance of the character.
 Other sound effects include fake commercials that are heard before and after a game; some of these include commercials used in previous iterations of the You Don't Know Jack series.
 Prior to each questions, the game includes short musical interstitials with animated numbers to introduce the question via its number.
 These were designed as to get the music for these stuck in the players' heads as something they would remember throughout the day; to avoid making these become too routine, certain episodes featured variations on the interstitial that would be unexpected, keeping players on their toes throughout playing the game.

 The game was released in North America on February 8, 2011.
-Jellyvision Games has stated they considered further international releases, but these would be too expensive at the present time.
-The company does not rule out future iterations of the game being released to a wider market based on the success of this title.
+Shortly after, Jellyvision Games stated they considered further international releases, but these would be too expensive at the present time.
+The company would not rule out future iterations of the game being released to a wider market based on the success of this title.

 An initial version of this version of You Don't Know Jack was released for iOS systems in April 2011.
 It featured twenty 10-question episodes, but was limited to a single-player mode.
-Jellyvision Games later pulled the application, in anticipation of release of a more robust client for both iOS and Android that will mimic the Facebook application, featuring cross-platform multiplayer between iOS, Android, and Facebook versions, and downloadable episodes from the Facebook game.
+Jellyvision Games later pulled the application, in anticipation of release of a more robust client for both iOS and Android that would mimic the Facebook application, featuring cross-platform multiplayer between iOS, Android, and Facebook versions, and downloadable episodes from the Facebook game.